nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Use case ends.

-**Use case: UC05 - Marking one or more tasks complete** *TO BE EDITED*
+**Use case: UC05 - Marking one or more tasks as completed**

 **MSS**

 1. User requests to <u> list tasks (UC02)</u>.
 2. SOChedule shows a list of tasks.
-3. User chooses to mark a task as completed.
+3. User chooses to mark one or more tasks as completed.
-4. User enters the index of the task to be marked.
-5. SOChedule displays a success message for marking the task as completed.
+4. SOChedule displays a success message for marking the task as completed.
    <br><br>
    Use case ends.